-It’s that time of the year again when we struggle with this simple, yet annoying problem: renting a car in Portugal in 2022!
+It’s that time of the year again when we struggle with this simple, yet annoying problem: renting a car in Portugal!

 We are in January and this is the month when we pack our bags and head to Algarve Portugal.
 Of course, not before conquering all the obstacles of two flights very hard to connect in the same day (Romania – Portugal) even if we have just one 1 layover.